References and Context Models

 Custom Vocabularies

-Applications that work with specialized vocabularies create their own context models by extending AbstractContextModel.
-Each context model defines which predicates it handles and how to map them to Django fields.
+Applications that work with specialized object types create their own context models by extending AbstractContextModel.
+Each context model handles only its specific fields without overlapping with other contexts.
+The should_handle_reference method discriminates by object type and application identity.

 from rdflib import Namespace